olegsemiashkin/FP-Analysis/README.md

-# FP-Analysis
+# Inspectify

-**FP-Analysis** is a web tool for device and IP analysis, based on the FingerprintJS library and open geolocation APIs.
+**Inspectify** is a web tool for device and IP analysis, based on the FingerprintJS library and open geolocation APIs.
 It allows you to collect detailed technical information about a device, perform mass IP checks, and visually review visitor data for anti-fraud and security research.

 ---